- 1 Hepatocellular Carcinoma

 - Other causes of liver cirrhosis (described above).

-An alpha fetoprotein (AFP) level should be measured, as it is raised in 70% of cases.
+An alpha fetoprotein (AFP) level should be measured in all suspected cases, as it is raised in 70% of cases.
 It is also used to monitor treatment response and recurrence.

 Ultrasound is the initial imaging modality of choice.
 If a mass of >2cm is found with a raised AFP, this is virtually diagnostic.
 This may then be followed by a staging CT scan for further evaluation.